jonnonz1/nz-statute-book/acts/public/2021/births-deaths-marriages-and-relationships-registration-act-2021.md

 ### 88 Person must confirm identity to access information under this subpart
-(1) Only a person who confirms the person’s identity in accordance with subsection (2) may— (a) search information made available by the Registrar-General under section 89 or 90; or (b) request access to information and source documents under section 91.
+(1) Only a person who confirms the person’s identity in accordance with subsection (2) may— (a) search information made available by the Registrar-General under section 89; or (b) request access to information and source documents under section 91.
 (2) The person must—
   (a) satisfy any evidence of identity requirements prescribed by regulations; and (b) in respect of a request under section 91, provide any means of identification that the Registrar-General reasonably requires to confirm the identity of the person making the request.
+(3) However, a person does not have to confirm their identity under subsection (1) to request access to historical information under section 91(1)﻿(a) or (b).

 **General searches**